dusty-nv/jetson-inference/docs/aux-streaming.md

 ### RTP

-RTP streams are broadcast to a particular host or multicast group over UDP/IP.
-When recieving an RTP stream, additional options must be set (such as the resolution and codec) that match the source, because the RTP protocol doesn't include the ability to dynamically query these properties.
+RTP network streams are broadcast to a particular host or multicast group over UDP/IP.
+When recieving an RTP stream, additional options must be set (such as the resolution and codec) that match the source, because RTP doesn't have the ability to dynamically query these.

 ```bash
 $ video-viewer --input-width=1280 --input-height=720 --input-codec=h264 rtp://@:1234         # recieve on localhost port 1234
 $ video-viewer --input-width=1280 --input-height=720 --input-codec=h264 rtp://224.0.0.0:1234 # subscribe to multicast group
 ```

-To transmit an RTP output stream, you needn't set the options above, but if desired you can specify the bitrate (the default is `--bitrate=4000000` or 4Mbps) and/or the output codec (the default is `--output-codec=h264`).
-Possible encoder codecs are `--output-codec=h264, h265, vp8, vp9, mjpeg`
+To transmit an RTP output stream, you needn't set the options above.
+If desired, you can specify the bitrate (the default is `--bitrate=4000000` or 4Mbps) and/or the output codec (the default is `--output-codec=h264`), which can be `h264, h265, vp8, vp9, mjpeg`.

 ```bash
 $ video-viewer --bitrate=1000000 csi://0 rtp://<remote-ip>:1234         # transmit camera over RTP, encoded as H.264 @ 1Mbps